rmb4/Coursera-capstone/README.md

 A summary of the dataset can be found here (https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Metadata.pdf).
 This includes the dataset basics, attribute information, and collision code matrix to help further understand the dataset.

 # Methodology
 Looking at the dataset available above, the features included are categorical.
 I will be using Machine learning algorithim with the car collisions and severity recognition.
+I will load the dataset into Jupyter Notebooks in effort to perform a Machine Learning Algorithim that will eventually classify these accidents and predict future accidents and collisions.